Lapin0t/grothendieck-cern/README.md

 > concrete work of advertising agencies, not to mention things much more
 > serious than *Coca-Cola* consumption.
 You speak in apocalyptic terms about
 > things that are bound to happen.
 I think you're wrong there, because if you
-> want to change society in a certain sense---and I totally agree with you that
+> want to change society in a certain sense—and I totally agree with you that
 > it has to be changed, even if I'm not entirely sure it's in the same
-> direction, but in any case we agree on the principle---I believe, we have to
+> direction, but in any case we agree on the principle—I believe, we have to
 > use this damned science, as the gentleman said, so that we too can control
 > this evolution, that you describe with characteristics of fatalism.
 > Additionally, when you say you're going to discuss with the students how